DJI-Mobile-SDK-Tutorials/Android-ImportAndActivateSDKInAndroidStudio/README.md

 ---

 In this tutorial, we will use the Android Studio's HelloWorld template project to show you how to import DJI Android SDK and register the application.
+Throughout this tutorial we will be using Android Studio 2.1, which you can download from here: <http://developer.android.com/sdk/index.html>.

 ## Creating an Android Studio Project